drewvecchio/StructuralGT/README.md

 For the example images, cropping will not be needed.
 Once the file path is properly selected, click 'Proceed without crop' to move onto the GUI containing the SGT processing settings.

-Test_STEM.tif
+Test_STEM.tif\
 This is a dark-field STEM image of a network of self-assembled nanoparticles.
-The 2D nature of the network and high contrast between the sample and background makes it a convenient image to analyze.
+The 2D nature of the network and high contrast between the sample and background makes it a convenient image to analyze.\
-In 'Image Detection Settings':
+In 'Image Detection Settings':\
-Adjust the gamma to 0.75 to reduce the brightness of the background.
+Adjust the gamma to 0.75 to reduce the brightness of the background.\
-Apply a low-pass filter to further reduce the background noise and gradients in the brightness of the background.
+Apply a low-pass filter to further reduce the background noise and gradients in the brightness of the background.\
-Keep the filter window size at its default value of 10 for this example.
+Keep the filter window size at its default value of 10 for this example.\
-Ensure that a global threshold is being used, and adjust the global threshold value to 14.
+Ensure that a global threshold is being used, and adjust the global threshold value to 14.\
-In 'Graph Extraction Settings':
+In 'Graph Extraction Settings':\
-Assign weights by diameter.
+Assign weights by diameter.\
 Select to removed disconnected segments.
-It is highly recommended to always use this option.
+It is highly recommended to always use this option.\
-The default value of 500 for remove object size is sufficient.
+The default value of 500 for remove object size is sufficient.\
 Keep the 'Disable multigraph' box checked as it should be by default.
-This prevents parallel edges, at least one of which is present in this graph.
+This prevents parallel edges, at least one of which is present in this graph.\
-Select to display node IDs in the final graph.
+Select to display node IDs in the final graph.\
-In 'NetworkX Calculation Settings':
+In 'NetworkX Calculation Settings':\
-Press the 'Select All...' button, then click 'Proceed' The calculation should only take a few seconds (~15 sec) to complete, as observed by the progress bar.
+Press the 'Select All...' button, then click 'Proceed'.\
+The calculation should only take a few seconds (~15 sec) to complete, as observed by the progress bar.\
 Compare the result file generated with the suffix _SGT_results.pdf to the _example_results.pdf file.

-Test_SEM.tif
+Test_SEM.tif\
 This is an SEM image of a network of nanofibers.
 This is a 3D network with a lesser distinction between fibers in the foreground and the background.
-The goal is to generate a graph of the 2D-projection of the top slice of the network.
+The goal is to generate a graph of the 2D-projection of the top slice of the network.\
-In 'Image Detection Settings':
+In 'Image Detection Settings':\
-Adjust the gamma to 0.50 to reduce the brightness of the background.
+Adjust the gamma to 0.50 to reduce the brightness of the background.\
-Apply median filter.
+Apply median filter.\
-Apply the gaussian filter.
+Apply the gaussian filter.\
-Keep the gaussian blur size at its default value of 3 for this example.
+Keep the gaussian blur size at its default value of 3 for this example.\
-This filters will smoothen the noise in the foreground of this image Select the adaptive threshold, which will better allow to distinguish foreground fibers from background fibers.
+This filters will smoothen the noise in the foreground of this image\
+Select the adaptive threshold, which will better allow to distinguish foreground fibers from background fibers.\
-Increase the size of the adaptive threshold kernel to 111 to compare across a wider area.
+Increase the size of the adaptive threshold kernel to 111 to compare across a wider area.\
-In 'Graph Extraction Settings':
+In 'Graph Extraction Settings':\
-Select 'Merge nearby nodes'.
+Select 'Merge nearby nodes'.\
-Select 'Prune dangling edges'.
+Select 'Prune dangling edges'.\
-Select 'Remove self-loops'.
+Select 'Remove self-loops'.\
 Select to removed disconnected segments.
-It is highly recommended to always use this option.
+It is highly recommended to always use this option.\
-The default value of 500 for remove object size is sufficient.
+The default value of 500 for remove object size is sufficient.\
-Uncheck the 'Disable multigraph' for this example to allow for parallel edges in the graph.
+Uncheck the 'Disable multigraph' for this example to allow for parallel edges in the graph.\
-In 'NetworkX Calculation Settings':
+In 'NetworkX Calculation Settings':\
-Press the 'Select All...' button, then click 'Proceed' Due to the greater number of nodes, the calculation will take ~10 minutes to complete. as observed by the progress bar.
+Press the 'Select All...' button, then click 'Proceed'\
+Due to the greater number of nodes, the calculation will take ~10 minutes to complete. as observed by the progress bar.\
-Most of the computation time is due to calculating Average Nodal Connectivity, so you may optionally uncheck this box to make sure the results can be obtained in a few seconds.
+Most of the computation time is due to calculating Average Nodal Connectivity, so you may optionally uncheck this box to make sure the results can be obtained in a few seconds.\
 Compare the result file generated with the suffix _SGT_results.pdf to the _example_results.pdf file.